paulkarpenko/us-code-ui/uscode/title-52-voting-and-elections/chapter-301-federal-election-campaigns.md

 Section was formerly classified to [section 441k of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section441k&num=0&edition=prelim), The Congress, prior to editorial reclassification and renumbering as this section.

 #### Constitutionality
-For information regarding constitutionality of section 324 of Pub.
-L. 92–225, as added by section 318 of Pub.
-L. 107–155, see Congressional Research Service, The Constitution of the United States of America: Analysis and Interpretation, Appendix 1, Acts of Congress Held Unconstitutional in Whole or in Part by the Supreme Court of the United States.
+For information regarding the constitutionality of statute prohibiting persons “17 years old or younger” from contributing to candidates or political parties, see the Table of Laws Held Unconstitutional in Whole or in Part by the Supreme Court on the Constitution Annotated website, constitution.congress.gov.

 #### Prior Provisions
 A prior section 324 of Pub.
 L. 92–225 was renumbered section 319, and is classified to [section 30121 of this title](./chapter-301-federal-election-campaigns.md#section-30121).